What It Really Means for Software Development

 The term was coined by Andrej Karpathy in early 2025 to describe a mode of software development where the developer describes intent in natural language and delegates the actual writing, refactoring, and debugging to an AI model.
 Instead of typing every line, you describe what you want, review the output, and iterate.
 The AI writes.
 You steer.

-In practice, this means using tools like Cursor, Claude Code, GitHub Copilot, or OpenAI Codex to build entire features from a conversation.
+In practice, this means using tools like Claude Code or OpenAI Codex to build entire features from a conversation.
 The developer’s role shifts from writing code to orchestrating it.

 By 2026, adoption moved well beyond experimentation.
 Engineering teams are resolving real bugs, performing database migrations, and building complete APIs with minimal manual intervention.
 The productivity gains are real and measurable.